harishRK/DataStructures/js/READEME.md

 7. Min Binary Heap
 8. Priority Queue based on Max Binary Heap
 9. Graph - Using Adjacency list
+10. Topological Sort and Finding a cycle  [Directed Graphs]
+11. Connected Components

 You need to install node ([download here](https://nodejs.org/en/download/)) and typescript for building the repo.
 Once you have node installed, you can run the following command to install typescript globally.